serega-s/serega-s/README.md

 <br/>
 <h2>About me:</h2>
 <h4>
-Hey folks!
+Hey folks, welcome to my GitHub repo!
 I'm a guy from a village who is going to move forward to becoming a self taught fullstack web developer.
 I love learning new technologies and practicing them.
 I have a lot of plans for future.
-If you are an experienced developer, I will be glad you to become my comrade so that time by time I could ask some questions if I didn't manage to figure out with a big problem.
+If you are an experienced developer, I will be glad you to become my comrade so that time by time I could ask some questions if I wouldn't manage to figure out with a big problem.
 </h4>
 <h3>My Contacts:</h3>
 Telegram: @sergei_here

 <br />
 <br />
+<h2>Tech stack:</h2>

 <h3>Languages:</h3>